AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

   - TCP port 5000 (default) — **For private mode**, enable Syslog for CoPilot Egress FQDN & Audit Data (from each gateway).
 Gateways send remote syslog to CoPilot.

   - UDP port 31283 (default, port is configurable) — Enable Netflow for CoPilot FlowIQ Data (from each gateway).
 Gateways send Netflow to CoPilot.

+Each CoPilot instance must be launched in a *subnet (availability zone)* that has outbound Internet access.
+If you are using private mode, you also must select a *subnet* with outbound Internet access when specifying the subnet for each CoPilot instance.
+In a clustered (fault tolerant) deployment, select a subnet with outbound Internet access for the server instance as well as for each data instance in the cluster.

 .. tip::
   After launching your CoPilot instance, you can enable the "CoPilot Security Group Management" option in Controller (starting from Controller 6.8) to automate the configuration of integration points between CoPilot and Aviatrix Gateways such as those for syslog and Netflow listed above.
 Tip: If you need to manually add IPs for gateways, in Controller, you can view the IP addresses of all your gateways from the Gateways page.